fsyntax/medusa-plugin-printful/README.md

 - Listens to Printful webhook events and automatically syncs product information & orders between Printful and Medusa.
 - Can create regions in Medusa based on the regions available in Printful.
 - Can create product tags and categories in Medusa based on the tags and categories available in Printful.
+- Uses the BullMQ job queue to manage synchronization tasks, improving reliability and efficiency.

 Overall, Medusa-Plugin-Printful simplifies the management of your e-commerce store by providing seamless integration with the Printful fulfillment service.